-Originally we worked with the team at CNBC to craft those 3 unique promo spots from their starting point.
-We employed every creative tool we had on hand, from kaleidoscopic imagery of briefcases, explosions of cash, a pristine CG render of the big red button, and animations of Howie’s immortal good looks.
-The spots were a combination of the branded iconography from the show, and the “neon” peacock logo that has become the hallmark of CNBC on-air branding.
+What initially started as 3 unique teasers, quickly turned into a series of ten individually crafted animations for CNBC.
+We employed every creative tool we had; from kaleidoscopic imagery of briefcases, to explosions of cash, a pristine CG render of the big red button, and flawless animations of Howie’s immortal good looks.
+The spots were a combination of the branded iconography from the show, and the “neon” peacock logo that has long been the hallmark of CNBC on-air branding.